 Served as Joint Secretary, AIISH Gymkhana

-Nominated and served as Member Secretary, Transport Committee constituted for National Symposium on Cognitive Sciences.
+Nominated and served as Member Secretary, Transport Committee constituted for National Symposium on Cognitive Sciences on 30th June & 1st July 2011..

 Nominated and served as Member, Exhibition Committee for Annual Day celebration at AIISH.